 On August 27, 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The new guidance requires management of public and private companies to evaluate whether there is substantial doubt about the entity's ability to continue as a going concern and, if so, disclose that fact.
 Management will also be required to evaluate and disclose whether its plans alleviate that doubt.
 The standard will be effective for our annual period ending December 31, 2016 and interim and annual periods thereafter.
 Early adoption is permitted.
 We do not expect that the requirement will have an impact on our financial position, results of operations or cash flows.

 On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The new standard is effective for our annual and interim reporting periods beginning January 1, 2017.
 Early adoption is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
+In July 2015, the FASB approved a proposed ASU to defer the effective date of ASU 2014-09 by one year.
 We are evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
 We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.